netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 - Added Acknowledgements
 - Added several Normative references
 - Updated link to latest document on github
+- Firmed up error handling and YANG-library to MUST-requirements

 ## From version 03 to draft-ietf-netconf-trace-ctx-extension-00
 - Adopted by NETCONF WG